Assigning Source Accounts to Identities

 - Go to Admin > Connections > Sources and select the source to update.

 - Select the Import Data tab and then select Correlation from the left panel.
-If no correlation configurations already exist for this source, the identity and account attribute fields will be empty.
+If no correlation configurations exist for this source, the identity and account attribute fields will be empty.

 In the Correlation Configuration panel, review the existing attributes for configuring this source: